Yauhien/pure_selenium_framework/README.md

 mvn clean test -Dcucumber.options="--tags @wip"

-!Note to run the tests in headleass mode,
- To run the tests in headless mode - TestConfig option "//options.addArguments("--headless");" should be uncommened
+In order to run the tests in headless mode - TestConfig option "//options.addArguments("--headless");" should be uncommened

- ##Results
+ ## Results

  Test results report can be found here "target/cucumber-pretty/index.html"